DETAILED ACTION

 Agnesi further teaches that visualizations helps indicate information relative to the position of the electrode to a clinician [002] so that the clinician can take the appropriate action needed to reposition the electrode [0021].
 Agnesi further teaches that asymmetry may indicate that the stimulation lead is not located in an intended position relative to the physiological midline [0051] and therefore will need to be adjusted [0071].

-It would have been obvious to someone of ordinary skill in the art at the time the instant invention was filed to modify the processor of the electrode positioning system taught by Serrano Carmona, to be configured to modify placement of at least a recording electrode of the set of recording electrodes as a function of the displayed interpretation of the lateralization decision; update the lateralization decision as a function of the modified placement of the at least a recording electrode of the set of recording electrodes, as taught by the electrodes in Agnesi, because modifying the placement of the electrode using a visualization helps a clinician receive appropriate action needed to reposition the electrode so that symmetry can be confirmed as an indicator that the electrodes are positioned in an intended position relative to the physiological midline.
+It would have been obvious to someone of ordinary skill in the art at the time the instant invention was filed to modify the processor of the electrode positioning system yielded by the proposed combination, to be configured to provide wherein adjusting the predefined electrical stimulation protocol determines a spatial position of the stimulation electrode relative to a patient’s spine; modify placement of at least a recording electrode of the set of recording electrodes as a function of the displayed interpretation of the lateralization decision; update the lateralization decision as a function of the modified placement of the at least a recording electrode of the set of recording electrodes, as taught by the electrodes in Agnesi, because modifying the placement of the electrode using a visualization helps a clinician receive appropriate action needed to reposition the electrode so that symmetry can be confirmed as an indicator that the electrodes are positioned in an intended position relative to the physiological midline, and also Agnesi because improper positioning of the electrodes makes it more difficult to achieve proper coverage of spinal cord stimulation, therefore, the spatial position of the stimulation electrode relative to a patient’s spine should be determined while adjusting the predefined electrical stimulation protocol.

 Regarding the limitations,

-“adapt video information to a fluoroscopy screen such that an animated image of the location of the stimulation electrode identified by the algorithm module is superimposed over the screen in real time,
+“adapt video information to a fluoroscopy screen such that an animated image of the location of the stimulation electrode identified by an algorithm module is superimposed over the fluoroscopy screen in real time,

 wherein the animated image of the location of the stimulation electrode and the fluoroscopy screen are aligned by at least a reference point”,